Go to Work

-"Go to Work" is a song by Irish recording artist Nadine Coyle.
+"Go to Work" is a song by Irish singer Nadine Coyle.
 The song was released as a digital download on 8 September 2017 by Virgin EMI Records.

 Background and release

 "Go to Work" is Coyle's first single since the release of "I Could Be" with Shane Filan in 2015, and her first single as the lead artist since "Sweetest High" in 2011.

 Coyle announced the single on 23 August 2017, and published a dance rehearsal clip, audio snippet, and music video preview via Twitter to promote the song.

 The music video was released on 15 September, one week after the track's release.

 Coyle performed the track live for the first time on 9 September, supporting Noel Gallagher's High Flying Birds at "We Are Manchester", a benefit concert to mark the reopening of Manchester Arena following the bombing in May 2017.
 On 29 September 2017, Coyle performed "Go to Work" on an episode of Strictly Come Dancing: It Takes Two.
 She further promoted the song with a non-singing appearance on Channel 4's Sunday Brunch on 1 October 2017.